okas832/CS374_GP/dp6/DP6 Report.md

     <img src="./main_1.PNG" width="250">

-    This is main page of our website.
-User can start by clicking 'start here'
+    This is the main page of our website.
+The user can start by clicking 'start here'

-  * Find Guide and Quest page
+  * Find Guides and Quest page

     <img src="./guide_1.PNG" width="250">

-    User can find their quests provided by guides.
+    User can find their quests provided by the guides.

     <img src="./guide_2.PNG" width="250">